softwareconstruction240/softwareconstruction/instruction/quality-code/quality-code.md

 In reality, because `String` is immutable, you never have to worry about its value being changed and you can safely pass it to any function.

-Immutability guarantees thread safe code because it eliminates the possibility that one thread can be modifying an object at the same time a different thread is reading it.
+Immutability also guarantees thread safe code because it eliminates the possibility that one thread can be modifying an object at the same time a different thread is reading it.

 ## Code Layout